3D printing glossary

 Browse our 3D printing glossary to get a better understanding of all the technical terms and acronyms commonly used in our industry.

-Do not hesitate to contact us if you want to add or correct some of them.
+if you wish to add or correct any.

 CAD

-Computer Aided Design = includes all the software and geometric modeling techniques used to design, virtually test and produce manufactured products and the tools to manufacture them.
+Computer-aided design = includes all the software and geometric modeling techniques used to design, virtually test and produce manufactured products, as well as the tools used to manufacture them.

 Charmille

-Grain measurement unit for a grained surface of an object.
+Unit of grain measurement for the grained surface of an object.

-Layer thickness measures the height of each material addition in additive manufacturing or 3D printing processes based on stacking layers.
+Layer thickness measures the height of each addition of material in additive manufacturing or 3D printing processes based on stacking layers.

-FABrication LABoratory = community digital fabrication workshop open to all (tinkerers, designers, artists, students, hackers, …).
-It is equipped with machines controlled by computer and must respect a charter put in place by MIT.
+FABrication LABoratory = community digital fabrication workshop open to all (tinkerers, designers, artists, students, hackers, etc.).
+It is equipped with computer-controlled machines and must comply with a charter drawn up by MIT.

 Additive manufacturing